 Overview

-Alternate Name
+Alternate Names

-Cancer of the lips, oral cavity, and pharynx; and mouth cancer
+Cancer of the oral cavity and pharynx

 Associated Anatomy